Table of Contents

-Over 1500 different yeast species have currently been identified and it is believed that they emerged on earth millions of years ago.
-They are single celled organisms and belong to the fungus kingdom, which are decomposers.
+Over 1500 different yeast species have been identified and it is believed that they evolved on earth millions of years ago.
+They are single celled organisms and belong to the kingdom Fungi, which are decomposers.
 Although they are single celled organisms some of them produce hyphae like roots on a tree, which gives them multi-cellular characteristics.

-Their preffered food source is carbohydrates from glucose and fructose, which are single celled saccharides.
+Their preferred food source is carbohydrates from glucose and fructose, which are monosaccharides.
 Some species also have the ability to consume disaccharides such as maltose and sucrose.
-They prefer oxygen for growth but some species can grow without it on a limited basis but oxygen will be required at some point for long term survival.
+While most of them prefer oxygen for growth, some species can grow without it on a limited basis but oxygen will be required at some point for long term survival.

-Although roughly 150 species can be pathogenic to humans, it is known that approximately 65% of Candida species are unable to grow at a temperature of 37°C, 98.6 F, which precludes these species from being successful pathogens or indeed commensals of humans.
+Although roughly 150 fungal species can be pathogenic to humans, it is known that approximately 65% of Candida species are unable to grow at a temperature of 37°C, 98.6°F, which precludes these species from being successful pathogens or indeed commensals of humans.

-Generally, most yeast species are opportunistic human pathogens and under the right circumstances, all have the ability to kill a human being.
-They have become the fourth leading cause of hospital infections and are every bit as bad as bacterial sepsis, which often requires iv antibiotics to save the persons life.
+Generally, most yeast species are opportunistic human pathogens and given the right immunocompromised circumstances, all species have the ability to kill a human host.
+Yeast based infections have become the fourth leading cause of hospital infections and are every bit as bad as bacterial sepsis, which often requires IV antibiotics to save the patient’s life.

-I know of two cases where candida yeast got into the persons blood stream.
-One you can read about here, the other died from candida caused kidney failure.
+I know of two cases where candida yeast got into the person’s blood stream and caused Candidemia.
+Regarding one such case, you can read about here.
+The other died from Candida caused kidney failure.

-It should be noted, that all of these candida yeast species below build biofilms and you must remove these biofilms in order to be successful in treating it.
+It should be noted, that all of these Candida yeast species below build biofilms and you must get rid of these biofilms in order to be successful in treating it.
 They also have the same basic cell structure.
 Please see this page for more information on biofilms and the structure of yeast.

 Because this page is a work in progress, more species will be added over time for you to review.

 Candida albicans is a hyphae, pseudohyphae and bud producing yeast species that accounts for 54% of infections in the US and 66% worldwide.
-It has been suggested that 100% of people have this yeast species in their intestine although a normal level is undetectable using modern medical detection methods.
+It has been suggested that 100% of people have this yeast species in their intestine although a normal level is undetectable using modern medical, stool test, detection methods.